open-bucket/tracker/README.md

 For more information about the Open Bucket network, refer to: https://github.com/open-bucket/blueprint

 ## Production
-This project's just for demo purpose & not suitable for production (we only do the development it on Ganache)
+This project's just for demo purpose & not suitable for production.
+But PRs are welcome.

 ## Development
 - Refer to https://github.com/open-bucket/dev for more information